Internet DRAFT - draft-peng-p2psip-snmp

 associated with a RELOAD Node.
 SNMP entities discover other entities

-(agents or managers) by RELOAD mechanisms and to set up connects with
+(agents or managers) by RELOAD mechanisms and connect with other SNMP

-other SNMP entities.
-Therefore, SNMP entities talk to each other
+entities.
+Therefore, SNMP entities talk to each other using SNMP

-using SNMP protocol on dedicated connections, while RELOAD protocols
+protocol on dedicated connections, while RELOAD protocols are used

-are used for Node discovery and connection setup.
-The diagram of
+for Node discovery and connection setup.
+The following figure shows

 +------------------------------------------------+